Last updated on 9th August 2023

-Interactive video is a new form of media many top brands are using to engage consumers and reach their digital marketing goals.
-While new, this media has already proven to be very effective; 70% of marketers say interactive video engages audiences “well” or “very well,” and 68% of marketers believe it will continue to become a more important component of modern marketing mixes.
+Interactive video is a form of media many top brands are using to engage consumers and reach their digital marketing goals.
+While new, this media is exciting viewers and marketers alike.

-But what is interactive video?
+Just what exactly is interactive video?
 If you’ve heard of this new form of video media but don’t know exactly what it is or how you can use it, we’ve put together this simple guide to understanding it.

 There are several different functionalities you can build into an interactive video, but the most commonly used options include: